Powerful 6.2-magnitude Quake Hits Off Istanbul Coast - UrduPoint

 The injuries were not life-threatening, he added.

-Footage posted by the state news agency Anadolu showed the minaret of a mosque in the Beylikduzu district just west of the historic peninsula swaying during the initial quake.

-But there were no reports of other buildings collapsing in the sprawling city of 16 million people, Yerlikaya told TRT public television.
+An abandoned three-storey building in Fatih district collapsed without causing any injuries, he said.

-Schools and universities, which were closed on Wednesday when Turkey was marking National Sovereignty Day, would remain closed until the weekend, the education ministry said.
+Schools and universities, which were closed on Wednesday as Turkey marked National Sovereignty Day, would remain closed until the weekend, the education ministry said.

 President Recep Tayyip Erdogan said he was "following the developments closely".

-The tremors could be felt as far away as Bulgaria, according to AFP journalists in the capital Sofia.
+The tremors could be felt in all of the provinces surrounding the Sea of Marmara, in northeastern Greece and three Greek islands off Turkey's western coastline, and as far away as the Bulgarian capital of Sofia, according to officials and AFP journalists.

-Silivri, on the megacity's western outskirts, has made headlines in the past month as the location where Istanbul's mayor Ekrem Imamoglu was jailed after his arrest in a graft probe that his critics say is politically motivated.
+The quake hit 24 kilometres south of Silivri, a district on the megacity's western outskirts, which made headlines last month as the location where Istanbul's mayor Ekrem Imamoglu was jailed over a graft probe his critics say is politically motivated.

 "The earthquake in Istanbul was most strongly felt in Silivri but our children are fine.
 There is no problem at the prison," the group wrote.

-Some of the city's southern districts lie just 15 kilometres (nine miles) from the North Anatolian Fault, which is distinct from the equally active East Anatolian Fault.
+Some of Istanbul's southern districts lie just 15 kilometres (nine miles) from the North Anatolian Fault.

 Around 20,000 people were killed in two massive quakes that devastated Turkey's densely populated northwest -- including parts of Istanbul -- three months apart in 1999 as the eastern strand of the fault line ruptured.